presto-osu/sec20/code/README.md

 $ bash all_attack.sh
 ```

-The log files will be write to the `log` folder.
+The log files are stored in the `log` folder.